 But honestly, it's a habit I've been trying to kick for the last three years.
 Every Jan.
 1, resolution number one is become a morning person.
 I want to be one of those people who makes breakfast at home, drinks a cup of coffee, meditates, does yoga, watches a morning talk show, and throws in a load of laundry all before heading out for the day.
 But my snooze button, my beloved, cherished snooze button, seems to have a siren call I can just not resist.

-I decided 2018 is the year I finally get serious about kicking my mornings into gear, so I turned to the experts.
+I decided this is the year I finally get serious about kicking my mornings into gear, so I turned to the experts.
 Dr. Taz, MD, integrative health expert, explained that the reason hitting the snooze button is so bad for you is because it breaks up your sleep.
 Consist sleep is more important than a longer, interrupted sleep.
 Below are a few tips for getting a better night's sleep so you can wake up unaided and alert.
 (Here's hoping, kids.)

 1. It's all about the nighttime prep